 Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?

-We are proud to collaborate with Samsung, Telstra and Vault IQ to launch the anticipated MePACS Solo, a personal alarm watch that can monitor your health, track your steps and send a signal for help to the MePACS 24/7 emergency response service, anywhere in Australia.
+We are proud to launch the anticipated MePACS Solo, a personal alarm watch that can monitor your health, track your steps and send a signal for help to the MePACS 24/7 emergency response service, anywhere in Australia.

 With its familiar place on your wrist, you and your family will have the peace of mind that comes with knowing help is available at any time of the day or night, in any location.